michalCapo/toggl-wrapper/README.md

 - for macOS (not tested)
 - lives in system tray
 - hides on close
-- global shortcut `Super+r` opens and close window
+- global shortcut `Super+R` opens and close window

 # Libraries
 - electron (3.0 beta)
 - electron builder
 - electron packager
+- inkscape (for converting svg to png)

 # Commands
 - `yarn start`: run app in development mode